puppetlabs/puppet-specifications/file_paths.md

 This is a compatibility package using passenger to serve a ruby based puppetmaster.

-The package will install a service named `puppetmaster`, create a `puppet` user and group, and run the service as the `puppet` user.
+The package will install passenger in conjunction with Apache, create a `puppet` user and group, and run the instance as the `puppet` user.

     /opt/puppetlabs/server *              # serverside apps live underneath
         data *